Amazon blasts U.S. agency for slowness on drone regulation

 Gilligan said the FAA has granted more than 60 exemptions out of several hundred requests.

-Meanwhile, Australia, Canada, France and the United Kingdom have progressed towards airspace integration and allow for commercial use, the Government Accountability Office (GAO) said in a report to the subcommittee.
+Meanwhile, Australia, Canada, France and the United Kingdom have progressed toward airspace integration and allow for commercial use, the Government Accountability Office (GAO) said in a report to the subcommittee.

 Australia has granted operating certificates to 185 businesses, while several European countries have granted licenses to more than 1,000 operators, according to the report.